zach2good/raycastmesh/ReadMe.txt

 To run the demo type:

-RaycastMesh deer_bound.obj
+RaycastMesh hornbug.obj

 This will load the Wavefront OBJ file 'deer_bound.obj', then create a 'RaycastMesh' and then perform one million raycasts against it.

 It will then write out an image file 'RaycastMesh.png' to demonstrate that the raycasts all worked correctly.
 You can feed it other wavefront OBJ files for testing.

+*** Release note:  June 12, 2012

+I was notified of some bugs with this code and have since fixed them.

+When building the AABB some triangles were not being added due to an error in the triangle box intersection routine.
+I did a simpler test and fixed that problem.
+Not sure why the original triangle/box intersect routine fails; it was copy/paste off the internet.